slatedocs/slate/source/includes/getting-started.md

 At this point your driver has logged into your app, and Foxtrot needs some of that information.
 Here’s how to get it to us!

-Logging in is a very important process, so it has it’s own callback so you can respond to any issues that may arise.
+Logging in is a very important process, so it uses it's own [LoginCallback](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/controllers/auth/LoginCallback.html) so you can respond to any issues that may arise.
 It looks a lot like the ErrorStateListener we just implemented, but instead of reporting the state of the app it reports any events as they happen when going through login.
 Here’s how to create a simple one:

 ```java
 public class YourLoginCallback extends LoginCallback {